SakuraMatrix/p0/Readme.md

-# Scrabble tool
+# com.github.MehrabRahman.p0.Scrabble tool
-Scrabble is a game where knowledge of the English language gives a player a major advantage.
-This CLI application to scan a dictionary and find matching words based on available tiles to make it easy to play Scrabble.
+com.github.MehrabRahman.p0.Scrabble is a game where knowledge of the English language gives a player a major advantage.
+This CLI com.github.MehrabRahman.p0.application to scan a dictionary and find matching words based on available tiles to make it easy to play com.github.MehrabRahman.p0.Scrabble.

 ## Actors / Features
 # Actors & Features